davidbassard/GrandDebatNational2019/README.md

   * Closed and multiple-choice questions proposed by the State
   * Predetermined answers

-This project was completed in 20 days, so I chose to deal only with the dataset of quick questions on the theme of ecological transition.<br>
+This project was completed in 20 days, so I chose to deal in the final dashboard only with the dataset of quick questions on the theme of ecological transition.<br>

 ## Folder structure